Dr Loy Lising

 BA (Language & Literature), MA (ESP), PhD (Applied Linguistics with high distinction)

-Master Crosscultural Communication Program Advisor.
+Master of Crosscultural Communication Program Advisor

 Dr. Loy Lising earned her PhD in Applied Linguistics in 2004.
 For her dissertation, she investigated the relationship between bilingual language proficiency and metalinguistic ability of Filipino bilingual preschoolers.
 Prior to joining Sydney University, she was Senior Research (2006-2007) and Associate Lecturer (2008-2009) with the Adult Migrant English Program Research Centre in the Department of Linguistics at Macquarie University.
 In her recent work while at Macquarie University, she was project manager for a nationwide, longitudinal research project which shadowed 152 migrants to Australia and documented their use of English and the relationship of their language use and (un/successful) settlement (see full report here).
 For her Macquarie University New Staff (MQNS) grant, she interviewed Filipino skilled workers and explored the relationship of their language use with their settlement in the local community, relationships in the workplace and identity construction.

 Recent Conference Presentations